tracyalison11/Galentines-Day/README.md

 VS Code - https://www.code.visualstudio.com

 # Step 3: Create a Home for your current and future projects
-It's easy to forget where you saved a file, especially when you start coding, so let's start by creating a folder on your desktop called `Code`.
+It's easy to forget where you saved a file, especially when you start coding!
+Let's start by creating a folder on your desktop called `Code`.
 See below for example:

 ![Desktop](https://i.imgur.com/yRiofSR.jpg)